Workout Writer syntax cheatsheet

 Comments

 Comments are great for reminders, context, or little notes to yourself.
+Anything after the # is a comment.

 # Tuesday session